 If you or your child was born with a birthmark, you may have a lot of questions you'd like to ask a dermatologist.

-One type of birthmarks is called a congenital hemangioma.
+One type of vascular birthmark is called a congenital hemangioma.
 It is a rare, noncancerous tumor made up of thickened skin and many thin-walled blood vessels that is present and fully grown at birth.
 Another kind of birthmark is called a vascular malformation.
-It is a collection of blood vessels and are often present at birth.
+It is a collection of blood vessels and is often present at birth.

 "Our doctors regularly see patients with birthmarks and have vast experience identifying them," says Richard J. Antaya, MD, a Yale Medicine pediatric dermatologist.

 Our Yale Medicine physicians are internationally recognized leaders in vascular birthmark research, studying hemangioma for more than 20 years.